 How to Spot A Fake Luxury Watch: The Five PsMay 31, 2017 - Watch Articles

-Although this certainly is a clever way to shop for expensive timepieces while getting the most value for your money, there is the risk of being duped into buying a counterfeit watch.
-In fact, the luxury watch market is rife with fakes ranging from the very obvious to the super stealth.
+Although this certainly is a clever way to shop for expensive timepieces while getting the most value for your money, there is the risk of being duped into buying fake watches.
+In fact, the luxury watch market is rife with counterfeit watches ranging from the very obvious to the super fakes.

 So we’ve come up with the 5 Ps on how to spot a fake luxury watch to help you on your search.
 Armed with some knowledge, you’ll be that savvy shopper that scored an awesome watch at a great price.
 These are: